Developments in International Investment Agreements

 The policy debate and public discussions about recent IIAs, including the TPP, RCEP and CETA, have, among other things, brought to the fore questions about the impact that these agreements, and in particular, their investment chapters, may have on the domestic law and policy of state parties.
 How do the substantive investor protections and dispute settlement provisions contained in IIAs impact or interact with domestic “rule of law”?
 What effects might these and other IIAs have on the regulatory and policy space for all levels and branches of government?
 What implications do IIAs have for community, local and decentralized governance?
 To what extent and how would an investment court, as proposed by the EU, affect the impact of investor protections in EU agreements on state parties’ domestic law?

-Examining these and similar questions, this session will address how substantive protections and procedural mechanisms, including both investor-state dispute settlement and the proposed EU court, impact the operation of domestic law.
+Examining these and similar questions, this session addressed how substantive protections and procedural mechanisms, including both investor-state dispute settlement and the proposed EU court, impact the operation of domestic law.

 Miriam Harwood, Partner, Curtis, Mallet-Prevost, Colt & Mosle LLP